parsokev/Graph_UI/README.md

 ## Setting up CMake Build Directory for Deploying as Stand-Alone Application

 If wishing to deploy this application, Qt provides ability to deploy an application that can be executed locally without requiring Qt Creator to be installed.
-If wishing to deploy the application, set the application's build directory path to mirror the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:
+If wishing to deploy the application, set the application's **'Release'** build directory path to mirror the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:
 ```
 <repo-root-directory>\<deployed-app-directory-here>